37 Notable alumni of

 -

-Olubowale Victor Akintimehin, better known by his stage name Wale, is an American rapper.
-He first became known for his 2006 song "Dig Dug (Shake It)", which became popular in his hometown of Germantown, MD. and led Wale to gain further local recognition as he amassed a number of follow-up releases.
+Olubowale Victor Akintimehin listen, known professionally as Wale, is an American rapper.
+He first became known for his 2006 song "Dig Dug (Shake It)", which became popular in his hometown of Germantown, Maryland and led Wale to gain further local recognition as he amassed a number of follow-up releases.
 He signed a recording contract with English DJ-producer Mark Ronson's Allido Records in 2007, which, after a three-label bidding war, entered a joint venture with Interscope Records for US$1.3 million the following year.
-During this time, Wale's mixtapes and singles saw national attention as he appeared on MTV and various Black America-focused magazines.
+During this time, Wale's mixtapes and singles saw numerous attention as he appeared on MTV and various Black America-focused magazines.

 -